-- The comparative efficacy of infliximab SC with respect to non-infliximab comparators is uncertain. - The sponsor submitted pricing for infliximab SC at parity on a per mg basis does not align with annual costs.
+- The comparative efficacy of infliximab SC with respect to non-infliximab comparators is uncertain. - The sponsor-submitted pricing for infliximab SC at parity on a per mg basis does not align with annual costs.

-The annual costs associated with infliximab SC are less than those associated with the branded IV product (Remicade) and with other branded biologic comparators such as adalimumab (Humira), Golimumab SC (Simponi), Vedolizumab (Entyvio) IV and SC, and Ustekinumab (Stelara).
-Alternatively, infliximab SC is associated with increased annual costs when compared to other infliximab IV biosimilars (Inflectra, Renflexis and Avsola) and adalimumab biosimilars, even though it is priced at parity of the least costly biosimilar per mg.
-These incremental costs or savings are based on publicly available list prices and may not reflect actual prices paid by Canadian drug plans.
+The annual costs associated with infliximab SC are less than those associated with the branded IV product (Remicade) and with other branded biologic comparators such as adalimumab (Humira), golimumab SC (Simponi), vedolizumab (Entyvio) IV and SC, and ustekinumab (Stelara).
+Alternatively, infliximab SC is associated with increased annual costs when compared to other infliximab IV biosimilars (Inflectra, Renflexis, and Avsola) and adalimumab biosimilars, even though it is priced at parity with the least costly biosimilar per mg.
+These incremental costs or savings are based on publicly available list prices and may not reflect the actual prices paid by Canadian drug plans.

-Based on publicly available list prices, the price of infliximab SC would have to be reduced by 16% for the annual cost of treatment acquisition to be equivalent to that of the least costly infliximab IV (Renflexis and Avsola).
-Similarly, the submitted price of infliximab SC would have to be reduced by 40% to be equivalent to the treatment acquisition costs of other bDMARDs.
+Based on publicly available list prices, the price of infliximab SC would have to be reduced by 16% for the annual cost of treatment acquisition to be equivalent to that of the least costly infliximab IV drugs (i.e., Renflexis and Avsola).
+Similarly, the submitted price of infliximab SC would have to be reduced by 40% to be equivalent to the treatment acquisition costs of other biologic disease-modifying antirheumatic drugs.